 No two people living with acne have the same experience—some see minor breakouts occasionally; others can count on pimples at least once a month (if not more).
 And some may have deep, cystic acne on a consistent basis.
-Acne symptoms can also be regional and only appear in specific spots, like the forehead.
+Acne symptoms may also be regional and only appear in specific spots, like the forehead.
 If you struggle with breakouts above the brows, specifically, treating them is usually made far easier when you know what kinds of acne symptoms you’re dealing with, and why they pop up there.

 We spoke with two board certified dermatologists about what causes forehead acne, and how to get rid of it for good.

 Meet the Expert

 - Dr. Purvisha Patel is a board-certified dermatologist and founder of Visha Skincare.

 - Dr. Craig Kraffert is a board-certified dermatologist and President of Amarte Skincare.

 Types of Forehead Acne

 Because acne is the result of clogged pores, acne symptoms can show up anywhere on the face where a pore can be found.
 "During adolescence, the forehead is often one of the first areas to develop acne," says Kraffert.
 "It is also often one of the first areas to clear up as adolescence progresses too."
 Some types of acne, however, tend to appear on the forehead more often than others.

 - Comedones: Read: those small spots known as blackheads and whiteheads.
 “Acne comes in many flavors, and the type of acne you see depends on the person’s ability to produce oil," says Patel.
 "Usually the type seen on the forehead is caused by occluded pores, so more whiteheads are seen there."